Constant Rotation

 We typically reserve Constant Rotation for the R3 speed Group (34-36kph avg) on Tuesday evenings at the TAM Ride.
 Riders practice working together during the entire ride.
 We have adopted the Track Cycling name ‘Team Pursuit’ for this group, as they need to communicate and stay together to make this work well.

-The simplest way to describe Constant Rotation is there are two pace lines side by side moving down the road a two different speeds.
+The simplest way to describe Constant Rotation is there are two pace lines side by side moving down the road at two different speeds.
 We typically run it with the left side line going slightly faster than the right side line.
 Both speeds are different from each other, but all riders are completely constant within their line with no surging.
 Think of it as a slightly faster speed group in a single line passing a slightly slower speed group in a single line.
-Fast Line, slow line.
+Fast line on the left and slower line on the right.

 As all of this continues, the double paceline appears to be rotating as the group rides down the road.
 It gets quite easy with practice.